kaltura/playkit-js-share/README.md

 ## Documentation

-Share plugin enables to share the current content or some other content related url to the social media.
+Share plugin enables sharing the current content or some other content-related url to social media platforms.

 Share plugin also enables customizing the sharing attributes.